E-Davies/vue-books/README.md

-# Vue Books
+# Vue Practice
 ![MIT License Badge](https://img.shields.io/badge/License-MIT-blue)

 ## Description

-I wanted to learn and practice my skills in Vue by creating a simple Book app
+I wanted to learn and practice my skills in Vue by creating a simple app

 This has been achieved by:
 * Using a Vue component to display a list of different books
 * Using methods such as v-show, v-if, v-else to dynamically show/hide content
 * Using event methods such as click, mouseover etc.
+* Dynamically updating content

 ![screenshot of ...](./images/navigating-to-about-me.jpg)